 Unfortunately we cannot allow pets on our public tour.
 The only animals allowed on the public tours are registered service animals (does not include emotional support animals).
 If you have a pet that you would really love to bring along, please consider reserving a private tour.
 There are many restrictions when taking pets into Yosemite including no access to Mariposa Grove.
 Your guide CANNOT pet sit your animal at any time during your tour.
 If you do decide to take your pet on your private tour, make sure you review the Yosemite Pet Regulations.
 If you need a pet sitter for the day contact Colette at All Kritter Sitters.

 What should we wear?

 There’s an apocryphal quote attributed to Mark Twain, supposedly uttered after experiencing a summer snowstorm in Yosemite.
 “Yosemite has only two seasons, the end of one winter and the beginning of the next.”
 Chances of seeing snow in the summer are rare, but it’s a good idea to wear layers at any time of year, as the weather can change dramatically during the day.

 Yosemite Valley weather is warm to hot in the summer, with occasional afternoon thunderstorms.
 Spring and Fall are highly variable, with days tending toward mild, but either season can bring snow or rain.
 Winter is cold with frequent snow.
 Be prepared for snow and ice even on sunny days, since there are areas of the valley that never see the sunlight in the winter months.
 For the weather forecast: www.weather.com/weather/local/95389

-A– You can bring a car seat if a seat is paid for the child.
-If the child is going for free as a “lap child” and we have extra seats you can also bring one, but we may not know if this is an option until your pick up.
+You can bring a car seat if a seat is paid for the child.
+If the child is under three years old and going for free as a “lap child” and we have extra seats you can also bring one, but we may not know if this is an option until your pick up.